rasmus-kirk/halo-accumulation/slides/slides.md

 ### The project:
   - Learned a lot of deep cryptographic theory.
-  - Learned a lot about implementating advanced cryptography
+  - Learned a lot about implementating advanced cryptography.
   - Implementing full IVC is _hard_.
   - Benchmarks looks good, excited to see degree bound increase.
-  - Future work.
+  - Future work...

 # TO BE REMOVED